Sri Lanka and state terrorism

 The Sri Lankan state has been accused of state terrorism against the Tamil minority as well as the Sinhalese majority, during the two Marxist–Leninist insurrections.
 The Sri Lankan government and the Sri Lankan Armed Forces have been charged with massacres, indiscriminate shelling and bombing, extrajudicial killings, rape, torture, disappearance, arbitrary detention, forced displacement and economic blockade.
-According to Amnesty International state terror was institutionalized into Sri Lanka's laws, government and society.
+According to Amnesty International, state terror was institutionalized into Sri Lanka's laws, government and society.

 History

 20th century

 Sri Lanka gained independence from Britain in 1948 as the Dominion of Ceylon, although the British Royal Navy retained a base there until 1956.
 In 1972, the country became a republic, adopting the name Sri Lanka.
-Since this time, the country has experienced several major conflicts – a civil war, Marxist uprisings, also several other conflicts.
+Since this time, the country has experienced several armed conflicts– a civil war, two Marxist uprisings, and other terrorist incidents.